AlvinFern/Employee-Attrition-Dashboard-for-HR-Department/README.md

 ![image](https://github.com/user-attachments/assets/3b33cefb-8888-4250-aede-c1a8836d16ad)

-Analysis shows that attrition is most aggressive among early-to-mid-career professionals (ages 20–35).
-While the total number of employees peaks in the 30–35 bin, this group also represents the highest volume of departures.
+The age distribution analysis reveals a high propensity for attrition within the 25–35 age bins.
+While the total employee count peaks in the 30–35 age interval, this group also experiences the highest volume of departures.

-Conversely, as employees age beyond 40, the likelihood of attrition drops significantly, showing a more stable and loyal workforce in senior age brackets.
+Interestingly, as employees age beyond 40, the likelihood of attrition drops significantly, showing a more stable and loyal workforce in senior age brackets.

 **Attrition by Job Roles**